fatih/vim-go/README.md

 This plugin/package is born mainly from frustration.
 I had to re-install my Vim plugins and especially for Go I had to install a lot of separate different plugins, setup the necessary binaries to make them work together and hope not to lose them again.
-Lot's of the plugins out there lacks of proper settings.
+Lots of plugins out there lack proper settings.
 This plugin is improved and contains all my fixes/changes that I'm using for months under heavy go development environment.